 Today, after enduring 20 surgeries, rigorous physical therapy and committing to intense training, Haxton is once again a champion rower.
 In 2014 Blake returned to the sport he loves through adaptive rowing.
 Blake won the 2014 Men’s Para Indoor Championship setting an American record.
 He finished first in the arms and shoulders single sculls at the 2014 Para-Rowing World Championships Trials, which qualified him for the 2014 World Rowing Championships where he took fourth.
 Blake went on to the 2015 World Rowing Championships in Aiguebelette, France, representing the United States where he placed fifth in the world.
 That performance secured an entry for the United States for the 2016 Paralympic Games in Rio de Janeiro where Blake finished fourth in the world.
 He is also the recipient of the 2016 US Rowing Athlete of the Year award.

 In 2016 Blake graduated with a law degree from the Moritz College of Law at The Ohio State University.

-Blake’s impressive competitive spirit continues to earn him a place among the rowing elite as a competitor in both the World Para-Rowing Championships and the 2016 Paralympic Games in Rio de Janeiro and placed 4th in his division in the 2018 World Rowing Championships in Bulgaria.
+Blake’s impressive competitive spirit continues to earn him a place among the rowing elite as a competitor in both the World Para-Rowing Championships, the 2016 Paralympic Games in Rio de Janeiro and placed 4th in his division in the 2018 World Rowing Championships in Bulgaria.